Asian and Middle Eastern Studies

 Admissions assessment: None.
 However, if combining with a European language applicants must take the MML College-registered assessment.

-- Why study AMES at Corpus?
+Why Study AMES at Corpus?

 - The AMES department has introductory reading lists for all options: